jerturowetz/docker-wordpress/README.md

 This project combines a slightly modified version of the [_s theme by Automattic](https://underscores.me) with a docker environment for local development.
 It's primary purpose is to help devs spend more time developing themes and less time tweaking environment configs.

-The project assumes a working-level knowledge of docker, docker-compose, wordpress and modern development techniques.
+The project assumes a working-level knowledge of docker, docker-compose, WordPress and modern development techniques.

+> why not put the theme in the root and mount it to `/wp-content/` instead of burying it in `/wp-content/themes/` ?

-I like working with [managed WordPress hosts](https://shareasale.com/r.cfm?b=394686&u=1811103&m=41388&urllink=&afftrack=) so you might notice some items geared towards deploying in these enviroments (inelegant folder structure for the theme, a WP Engine focused `bitbucket-pipelines.yml` example and managed-host style `.gitignore`).
+I like working with [managed WordPress hosts](https://shareasale.com/r.cfm?b=394686&u=1811103&m=41388&urllink=&afftrack=) so you might notice some items geared towards deploying in such enviroments (inelegant folder structure for the theme, a WP Engine focused `bitbucket-pipelines.yml` example and managed-host style `.gitignore`).

 > But there are already a bunch of templates for developing WordPress on docker!
 Why not use one of those?

 Most of the templates I found bake wp-cli, xdebug, phpunit, etc into a single container, some even give instructions on how to ssh into the active containers to install missing dependancies manually (*this is bad*).
-Others are full-service but all the  Docker images are provider specific (what if they move something...).
-This project tries to use official docker images and is also pretty delete friendly.
+Others are full-service but all the  Docker images are provider-specific.
+This project tries to use official docker images and remain as delete friendly as possible.
 Don't need something?
 Erase it.
 Wanna add something?
 Go to town!
+In all cases the official docs for each container will provide relevant information.

+> F%#@ this, I want an old-school VM!

-If you'd rather use a catch-all VM for WordPress development, take a look at my old-school [WordPress Vagrant box](https://github.com/jerturowetz/homestead-wp).
+If you'd rather use a catch-all VM for WordPress development, take a look at my [WordPress Vagrant box](https://github.com/jerturowetz/homestead-wp).

 ## Deps & recommendations

 The only requirement to get going is [Docker](https://www.docker.com) which manages all other deps by building containers for them.
-Optionally, there are bells and whistles you can benefit from by having [Node.js](https://nodejs.org/) installed and working in [VS Code](https://code.visualstudio.com/).
+Optionally, to benefit from my bells and whistles, get [Node.js](https://nodejs.org/) installed and work with [VS Code](https://code.visualstudio.com/).

-## Quick start

 ## Project features